owncloud-archive/documentation/admin_manual/configuration_server/performance_tuning.rst

 adapt it according your OS type and release.

 .. note::
    Unlike Apache, Nginx does not dynamically load modules.
-All modules needed, must be compiled into Nginx.
+All modules needed must be compiled into Nginx.
 This is one of the reasons for Nginx´s performance.
-It is expected to have an already running Nginx installation with a working configuration set up like described in the ownCloud documentation.
+It is expected to have an already running Nginx installation with a working configuration set up as described in the ownCloud documentation.

 Nginx module check